Integrating Using Robot.JS

 Configuration

-Triggering a local process and transferring structured data between the chat bot and the UiPath robot can simply be managed by a dedicated Back Channel (BC) type flow step – RobotJsStartProcess.
+Triggering a local process and transferring structured data between the AI Agent and the UiPath robot can simply be managed by a dedicated Back Channel (BC) type flow step – RobotJsStartProcess.

 No connector actions or internal actions are needed in order to trigger the UiPath process.
 All configurations are made within the Flow Designer.